zowe/docs-site/docs/extend/extend-desktop/mvd-installplugins.md

 # Installing Plugins
 Plugins can be added or removed from the Zowe App Server, as well as upgraded.
 There are two ways to do these actions: By REST API or by filesystem.
 The instructions below assume you have administrative permissions either to access the correct REST APIs or to have the necessary permissions to update server directories & files.

 **NOTE: Plugins must be [pre-built](mvd-buildingplugins.md), and follow the [directory structure](mvd-plugindefandstruct.md), and have all dependencies met to be successfully installed.
-Read the server log in `<logDirectory>/install-app.log`, (ex `~/.zowe/log/install-app.log`) if a plugin does not show in the Zowe desktop, but has been installed successfully.**
+Read the appServer or install-app log files within the Zowe instance's `<logDirectory>` directory, (ex `~/.zowe/log/install-app.log`) if a plugin does not show in the Zowe desktop, but has been installed successfully.**

 ## By filesystem
 The App server uses directories of JSON files, described in the [server configuration document](mvd-server-config.md#deploy-configuration).
 Defaults are located in the folder `zlux-app-server/defaults/plugins`, but the server reads the list of plugins instead from the instance directory, at `<workspaceDirectory>/app-server/plugins` (for example, `~/.zowe/workspace/app-server/plugins` which includes JSON files describing where to find a plugin.
 Adding or removing JSONs from this folder will add or remove plugins upon server restart, or you can use REST APIs and cluster mode to add or remove plugins without restarting).